CloudReactor/docs/secrets.md

 Then the environment variables DB_HOST, DB_PORT, DB_USERNAME, and DB_PASSWORD
 will be populated at runtime by the proc_wrapper module.

-You can also remove the suffix (in the above example, "-BHyuR") from your secret ARNs if you want your Task to fetch the latest value of your secret, instead of a pinned value.
+You can also remove the suffix (in the above example, `-BHyuR`) from your secret ARNs if you want your Task to fetch the latest value of your secret, instead of a pinned value.

 Step 4: Finally, ensure that your program runs with the IAM role you set up in step 2.
 If running in ECS, you'll want to use the role as the "Task Role".
-If you are starting from an example project, add the following lines in `deploy_config/vars/production.yml`:
+If you are starting from an example project, add the `role_arn` property in `deploy_config/vars/production.yml`:

     default_env_task_config:
       ...
-      command: "python src/task_1.py"
       ecs:
+        ...
         task:
+          ...
           role_arn: "arn:aws:iam::012345678901:role/myapp-task-role-production"

 If running in EC2, ensure the EC2 instances you run your program in have the instance role you created in step 2.